nuxt-modules/og-image/README.md

 ```

-## OgImageDynamic / defineOgImageDynamic
+## OgImageWithoutCache / defineOgImageWithoutCache

-The `OgImageDynamic` component and the `defineOgImageDynamic` composable creates a dynamic image.
+The `OgImageWithoutCache` component and the `defineOgImageWithoutCache` composable creates a dynamic image.
 They are not prerendered and will
 be generated at runtime.

 The options follow the [OgImageOptions](#OgImageOptions) interface,